Calm at Sea: Cast

-Criticism
+Production

+The film was inspired by the experiences of the German writers Ernst Jünger and Heinrich Böll, who served in France during World War II.
+Jünger, who features as a character in the film, was tasked by Otto von Stülpnagel, the German Military Commander in France, to treat the executions of the French prisoners in literary form.
+Jünger did so, but destroyed his manuscript and the text was presumed lost until a copy was found and published posthumously as Zur Geiselfrage.
+Schilderung der Fälle und ihrer Auswirkungen (lit.
+'On the Hostage Issue: Description of the Cases and Their Ramifications').
+Böll's stories A Soldier's Legacy and The Train Was on Time are not about these events, but there is a soldier in the film modelled on Böll and his literary characters.

+Reception

-The sea in the morning was mostly positively received.
+The film was mostly positively received.
 Jörg Schöning sums it up in Der Spiegel: “Schlöndorff's film, which is not particularly interested in the more recent questions of humanity, thankfully concentrates on the concrete.
 The sea in the morning is the stroke of luck of a documentary game: the people, their actions and words are historically documented, the consequences of their actions are highly dramatic - and still trigger considerable emotions today.”

 Filmgazette editor Wolfgang Nierlins judged: "Schlöndorff's film shows the fateful course of events, relentlessly aggravated by human arbitrariness and blind coincidence as a tragic event."
-He understands The Sea in the Morning as “a differentiated plea for humanity” and awards 8 out of 10 possible stars.
+He understands Calm at Sea as “a differentiated plea for humanity” and awards 8 out of 10 possible stars.